 - Physician Engagement, Onboarding, and Retention Solution

-Onboarding in recruitment refers to the process of bringing a new member/employee at work.
-Recruitment involves finding a candidate, interviews, etc. On the other hand, onboarding comes into play after securing the candidate.
+Onboarding in recruitment refers to the process of bringing a new member/employee to work.
+Recruitment involves finding a candidate, interviews, etc., while onboarding comes after securing the candidate.

 It depends on the industry and individual business processes.
 For example, employee onboarding may take days, whereas digital vendor onboarding happens instantly.
 Details.

 Orientation is a part of the onboarding process.
 It involves making the new team member familiar with the organization, teams, processes, and systems.
 On the other hand, onboarding involves document collection and verification, orientation, and training.